Paying Your Employees: What Options Do You Have?

 Flexible (can make emergency payments at the drop of a hat) | Doesn’t work well for all company sizes |

-If you’re interested in learning more about how to legally pay your employee using cash, head over to our guide.
+Learn more about how to legally pay your employee using cash.

 PROS | CONS |